websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/configuring-content-recommendations.md

 1. [Analytics Cloud is connected to your Liferay DXP instance](#connecting-analytics-cloud-to-your-liferay-dxp-instance) and the Site content is synchronized.
 2. You [create a Dynamic Collection](#creating-a-dynamic-collection) in Liferay DXP with different content.
-3. You [display the Dynamic Collection](#displaying-the-dynamic-collection) for your site using an Asset Publisher, a Collection Display Fragment, or a Collection Page.
+3. You [display the Dynamic Collection](#displaying-the-dynamic-collection) using an Asset Publisher, a Collection Display Fragment, or a Collection Page.

 ## Connecting Analytics Cloud to Your Liferay DXP Instance